jamesisaac/react-native-background-task/README.md

     - **`BackgroundTask.UNAVAILABLE_RESTRICTED`** - Background updates
       unavailable and can't be enabled by the user (e.g. parental controls).

+## Caveats

+- The exact timings of tasks are unpredictable (depends on device sleep state etc.), and cannot be more frequent than every 15 minutes.
+This library should only be used for tasks that can have inexact timing, such as the periodic background syncing of data.

+Android:

+- Tasks will not run while the app is in the foreground, and scheduling can be made even more imprecise when the app goes in/out of the foreground (as tasks are rescheduled as soon as the app goes into the background).

+iOS:

+- iOS Background Fetch does not work in the simulator.
+It must be tested on a real device.
+- The user can disable Background App Refresh for your app from their Settings (use `statusAsync()` to check for this).

 ## Examples

 ### Simple